Georges Clemenceau: Prime Minister of France (1906-1909)

 Clemenceau's ministry fell on 20 July 1909.
 During a debate in the Chamber of Deputies on the state of the navy, he exchanged bitter words with Théophile Delcassé.
 Refusing to respond to Delcassé's technical questions, Clemenceau resigned after his motion for the order of the day was defeated.
 He was succeeded as premier by Aristide Briand, with a reconstructed cabinet.

 Between 1909 and 1912, Clemenceau dedicated his time to travel, conferences, and the treatment of his illness.
 He went to South America in 1910, traveling to Brazil, Uruguay, and Argentina (where he went as far as Santa Ana (Tucuman) in northwest Argentina).
 There, he was amazed by the influence of French culture and of the French Revolution on local elites.

 He published the first issue of the Journal du Var on 10 April 1910.
 Three years later, on 6 May 1913, he founded the newspaper L'Homme libre ("The Free Man") in Paris, for which he wrote a daily editorial.
 In these media, Clemenceau focused increasingly on foreign policy and condemned the anti-militarism of the Socialists.

+A number of progressive reforms were carried out during Clemenceau's first ministry.
+A law of March 1907 reorganized the industrial tribunals, providing for (as noted by one study) “the election of their members (employer and employer representatives) and prescribes equal representation.”
+A law of July 1907 allowed married women (as noted by one study) “to freely dispose of the salary from their professional activity.”
+A law designed to facilitate working-class home ownership was introduced in 1908, and in April that year a decree was issued prescribing special regulations (as noted by one study) “for the hygiene of industries in which workmen are exposed to lead poisoning,”, while a law concerning health and safety in relation to white lead was promulgated on July the 20th 1909.